 Egypt, which has the world's highest infection rate of hepatitis C—at more than 10 percent of the population, because syringes are routinely re-used—has negotiated a 12-week treatment price of just $900 from Gilead.

-Explore further: US approves breakthrough hepatitis C drug (Update)
+Explore further: WHO urges global push to treat hepatitis C (Update)